-- g.
+- b.
+Overall size and dimensions must be the same as the original part. - c.
+The windscreen may be replaced. - d.
+Motorcycles that are not originally equipped with streamlining are not allowed to add streamlining in any form, except for a lower fairing device, as described in point (g).
+This device cannot exceed above a line drawn horizontally from wheel axle to wheel axle and must follow the specifications described at point (g). - e.
+The original combination instrument/fairing brackets may be replaced, but the use of titanium and carbon (or similar composite materials) is forbidden.
+All other fairing brackets may be altered or replaced. - f.
+The original air ducts running between the fairing and the air box may be altered or replaced.
+Carbon fiber composites and other exotic materials are forbidden.
+Particle grills or "wire-meshes" originally installed in the openings for the air ducts may be removed. - g.
 The lower fairing must be constructed to hold, in case of an engine breakdown, a minimum six (6) liters.
 The lower edge of all the openings in the fairing must be positioned at least 70 mm above the bottom of the fairing. - h.
 The upper edge of the rear transverse wall of the lower fairing must be at least 70 mm above the bottom.
-The angle between this wall and the floor must be ≤ 90°. - i.
+The angle between this wall and the floor must be $\leq 90^{\circ}$ . - i.
 Original openings for cooling in the lateral fairing/bodywork sections may be partially closed only to accommodate sponsors' logos/lettering.
 Such modification shall be made using wire mesh or perforated plates.
 The material is free but the distance between all opening centers, circle centers and their diameters must be constant.
 Holes or perforations must have an open area ratio > 60%. - j.
-The lower fairing must incorporate a single opening of Ø 25 mm diameter in the front lower area.
+The lower fairing must incorporate a single opening of $\emptyset$ 25 mm diameter in the front lower area.
 This hole must remain sealed in dry conditions and must be only opened in wet race conditions as declared by the race director. - k.
 Front fender may be replaced with a cosmetic duplicate of the original parts and may be spaced upward for increased tire clearance. - I. The rear fender fixed on the swing arm may be modified, changed or removed. - m.
 Motorcycles may be equipped with inner ducts to improve the air stream towards the radiator but the appearance of the front, the rear and the profile of the motorcycle must not be changed.